 For more information, explore the Redshift documentation on Monitoring an Amazon Redshift Cluster Performance.

-One response to “RedShift: Script to Show Running Queries”
+One thought on “RedShift: Script to Show Running Queries”